Live Resin vs Rosin: Which Is Right for You?

 live resin vs rosin

-By Anthony Pellegrino Updated March 8th
+By Anthony Pellegrino Updated September 3rd

 Fact-checked by Alexandra Arnett, MS

 Interested in cannabis concentrates?
 You’re not alone.
+Cannabis consumers often seek two, in particular, live resin and live rosin.

-Keep scrolling to learn more about the key differences between resin and rosin, and how to know which product is right for you.
+Keep scrolling to learn more about the key differences between resin and rosin and how to know which product is right for you.

 What Are Cannabis Concentrates?

-Concentrates contain significantly more cannabinoids and terpenes per gram than marijuana flower.
+Concentrates contain significantly more cannabinoids and terpenes per gram than cannabis flower.
 This allows users to get more effect in a much smaller package.
 Because much of the unnecessary plant material is excluded, many people claim that vaping concentrates offers a purer taste and smell than smoking whole flower.

 A variety of methods can be used to produce cannabis concentrates.
 In many cases, consumers use a dab rig or vape pen to consume concentrates, but there are other options to fit the diverse range of cannabis concentrates on the market.